Electricity and gas: price 9 November 2022 • 1 Reaction • 7 minutes

-Spring 2020.
-The papers are full of it : energy prices have risen sharply in 2021 due to the resumption of post-containment activities.
-For thousands of households, it’s the ideal time to change their gas and/or electricity contract and save up to 374 euro (source: CREG).
-But when you’re comparing your options, you have a mental block: should you choose a fixed price or a variable price contract?
-What’s the difference between the two?
+It’s all over the news: energy prices rose sharply in 2021 and 2022 due to the post-lockdown economic recovery and the conflict in Ukraine.
+For thousands of households reaching the end of their contracts, this is the time to switch deal or supplier.
+But when comparing your options, you have a mental block: should you choose a fixed price or a variable price contract?
+What is the difference between the two?
 Which is more suitable for your energy consumption profile?

-If this situation sounds familiar, you’ve come to the right place!
+If this sounds familiar, you’ve come to the right place!
 We’re going to explain everything you need to know about these two types of pricing.
-You’ll then be sure you’re making the most appropriate choice for your situation when you change energy contract.
+You’ll then be certain that you are making the most appropriate choice for your situation when you change energy contracts.

-If you choose a fixed-price gas or electricity contract, it means that the price you pay per kilowatt hour (kWh) will stay the same throughout the duration of the contract.
-So you will receive a consistent price over a given period (often one or three years).
+If you choose a fixed price electricity or gas contract, it means that the price you pay per kilowatt-hour (kWh) will remain the same throughout the whole duration of the contract.
+This ensures that you receive a consistent price over a given period (often one year or three years).
 This is the safe option.

-By contrast, with a variable-price energy contract, the price you pay per kilowatt hour will be indexed every month or every three months based on a specific index.
+On the contrary, with a variable rate energy contract, the price you pay per kilowatt-hour will be indexed every month or every three months based on a specific index.

-For example, for gas, the majority of suppliers use the TTF103 index (the quarterly reference index for gas in Belgium).
-So the price of gas per kilowatt hour (without the fixed elements, such as network costs) is calculated according to the formula TTF103 + X, where
+For example, for gas, a lot of suppliers use the TTF103 index (the quarterly reference index for gas in Belgium).
+So, the gas price per kilowatt-hour (without fixed components such as network costs) is calculated according to the TTF103 + X formula, where

-This type of contract tends to be closer to the market reality.
-By choosing this option, you will be able to benefit from reduced prices when the gas or electricity price falls significantly on the wholesale markets, but you will also suffer the effect of a price increase.
+This type of contract tends to be closer to real-time situation of the market.
+By selecting this option, you will be able to benefit from reduced prices when electricity or gas prices fall on wholesale markets, but you could also feel the effects of a price increase.

-As we have seen, both types have their advantages and disadvantages.
+As we have seen, both types have their own advantages and drawbacks.

-In reality, it’s quite complicated to compare fixed prices and variable prices because of their nature.
-For an effective comparison, you would need to take into account the price change that occurs every month or every three months for the variable price.
+In reality, it is quite complicated to compare fixed prices and variable prices because of their nature.
+For an effective comparison, you would need to take into account the price change that occurs monthly or quarterly for the variable rate.
 However, it is impossible to predict it accurately.
-One solution would be to base your calculation on the prices over the past 12 months to try and determine a trend.
+One solution would be to base your calculation on the prices over the past 12 months to try to find a trend.
 However, this exercise will not give you an accurate prediction or allow you to make a full comparison between the two types of prices.

-So how can you choose between these two pricing methods if you cannot accurately determine which will be most profitable in the long term?
-To find out, you need to rely on other factors:
+Therefore, how do you choose between these two pricing methods if you cannot accurately determine which will be most profitable in the long term?
+To find out, you will need to rely on other factors:

-Perhaps you like speculating on energy prices and you’re not worried about an increase in the gas or electricity price.
-Better still, perhaps you think that the current prices may fall further over the coming months.
-If so, a variable-price energy contract would suit you.
+If you like speculating on energy prices and you think the current, high rates could fall further over the coming months, an energy contract with a variable price would suit you.

-If, however, you don’t want to risk an unexpected increase in gas or electricity prices, as that could adversely impact your household budget, it would be better for you to choose a fixed-price contract.
-The stability offered by this contract will allow you to plan your general expenditure more comfortably, with no risk of a nasty surprise when you receive your bill.
+If, instead, you do not want to risk an unexpected increase of electricity or gas prices, as it could deal a severe blow to your household budget, it would be better for you to choose a fixed price contract.
+The stability offered would allow you to plan your expenditure more comfortably and avoid the risk of an unpleasant surprise when you receive your bill.

-Sometimes, it’s not a question of your appetite for risk.
-Sometimes, you just need to rely on the economic situation.
-Even if you are not a speculator, there are some rather exceptional situations which indicate that there are opportunities to be seized.
+Sometimes, it is not about of your appetite for risk.
+Sometimes, you simply have to rely on the economic situation.
+Even if you are no specialist at heart, there are some rather exceptional situations which indicate there are opportunities to seize.

-For example, during the Coronavirus crisis, gas and electricity prices have reached historically low levels.
+For example, during the Coronavirus crisis, electricity and gas prices reached historically low levels.
 In this type of situation, it would be particularly beneficial to freeze these prices with a three-year fixed contract.
-For even if variable contracts seem more attractive when you compare contract prices, don’t forget that the situation may change quickly over the coming months.
-As a matter of fact, with the end of the first lockdown, the price per kWh rose again, making a variable-price contract less attractive than a fixed-price contract at that time.
+Because even if variable contracts seem more attractive than fixed ones when you compare the prices, don’t forget that the situation can change quickly over the coming months.

 Once you have decided on the type of contract you want, you need to check which supplier is offering the most attractive fixed or variable contract.

-A price comparison site such as Energyprice.be can help you, as the site allows you to specify whether you want a fixed-price or a variable-price contract.
+A price comparison website such as Energyprice.be can help you, as it allows you to specify whether you want a fixed price of a variable price contract.
 It will then display the best results available at that time.

 Fixed prices or variable prices?
-Ultimately, there is no right or wrong decision.
-It’s up to you to decide: do you want stability, even if it means paying a bit more, or do you think volatility will be in your favour?
+At the end of the day, there is no right or wrong choice.
+It’s up to you to decide: do you want stability, even if it means paying a little more, or do you think the volatility will be in your favour?